 Singapore’s First Animals

-at the Natural History
+at the Natural History Museum in London

 Early records of animals and plants from Singapore are an invaluable source of baseline data for studying the biodiversity of the island.
 In particular the first animals of Singapore, like the first bird species – the green broadbill – were the earliest of their kind from this locality to be made known to science.
 This process of incorporating a species into the scientific body of knowledge involves describing its defining characteristics as a unique species and giving it a scientific name.
 The species – and the scientific name – is defined by the type specimen (or specimens).
 These specimens are therefore of great important to all branches of study that involve an understanding of biodiversity.